kelvinchin12070811/neovim-configs/README.md

 Next, clone this repo into the custom folder of the Neovim configs dir and restart Neovim and install required plugins if need.

+## Neovim Example Config

+This configurations is based on the [Official Example_config](https://github.com/NvChad/example_config) by the NvChad team, and slightly moddified.